What You Need To Know About The New Manafort And Cohen Court Documents

 The president and White House press secretary Sarah Sanders emphasized Cohen's admissions about lying — to Congress and the public — and asked why he should be believed now.

 "The government's filings in Mr. Cohen's case tell us nothing of value that wasn't already known," Sanders said.
-"Mr. Cohen has repeatedly lied and as the prosecution has pointed out to the court, Mr. Cohen is no hero."
+"Mr. Cohen has repeatedly lied, and as the prosecution has pointed out to the court, Mr. Cohen is no hero."

 As for Manafort, Sanders emphasized what she called the important absence of Trump from the court papers — and the dearth of references to any potential collusion between the Trump campaign and Russian election interference.

-"Once again the media is trying to create a story where there isn't one," she said.
+"Once again, the media is trying to create a story where there isn't one," she said.

 Many hours of cooperation, but of what value?